What to Do if DCF Comes to Your Door

-You may have an inkling that the people on your porch want your child.
-Or you may not know why they are there.
+You may have an inkling as to why the people on your porch want your child.
+Or you may not know why they are there at all.
 Either way, you have the best chance of keeping your family intact if you follow the instructions in this material.
 They are not foolproof, but they have helped many families to make the intruders go away.

 You have the constitutional right to remain silent.
 Use it.

 Never talk to a government agent when you don't have to, and you rarely have to.
-The only thing you need to talk about is whether the government agents can come into your house, by finding out what authority they may have to do so.
+The only thing you need to talk about is whether the government agents can come into your house, by finding out what authority they may have to do so, namely whether there is an emergency which will justify them to skip a warrant, or whether they actually have a warrant.
 You have nothing more to discuss.

-If you choose not to remain silent, every word spoken by you can and will be used against you, just like the cop dramas on TV.
+If you choose not to remain silent, every word spoken by you can and will be used against you in a court of law, just like the cop dramas on TV.
 Police, courts, and social workers operate on information.
 If they don't have any information, they can't interfere in your life as easily.